 This case outraged me from the start.
-Because while Al Sharpton decided to take over the city over the death of Sean Bell, WHICH WAS AVOIDABLE on every level had Sean Bell simply made the right choices – ESPECIALLY to not DRINK and DRIVE just before his wedding which keeps getting OVERLOOKED, nonstop killings and shootings were occurring throughout the city, and they were initiated by blacks in the city.
+Because while Al Sharpton decided to take over the city over the death of Sean Bell, WHICH WAS AVOIDABLE on every level, nonstop killings and shootings were occurring throughout the city.

 This incident preceded the consecutive shooting deaths of mothers while playing with their children, and the shooting death of NYC Corrections Officer Kenneth Duncan, who is black.
-And these shootings were centered around a “don’t snitch” policy.
-Meanwhile, Sharpton and his protesters are marching in the streets claiming the NYPD has no respect for black lives, while having zero regard for the savage shootings of black persons in front of their own home.
-The majority of the protesters didn’t even know anything about Timoshenko or Yan, including their names even with extensive media coverage.
-I almost got the impression that the same folks protesting wanted the monopoly on killing, as in NYPD can’t kill us, we need to kill each other and not snitch about it I didn’t even see a statement from Sharpton about Timoshenko’s or Duncan’s death.
+And these shootings were centered around a "do not snitch" policy.
+Meanwhile, Sharpton and his protesters are marching in the streets, claiming the NYPD has no respect for black lives, while having zero regard for the savage shootings of black persons in front of their own homes.
+The majority of the protesters did not even know anything about Timoshenko or Yan, including their names, even with extensive media coverage.
+I almost got the impression that the same folks protesting, wanted the monopoly on killing, as in NYPD can't kill us, we need to kill each other and not snitch about it.
+I did not even see a statement from Sharpton about Timoshenko's or Duncan's death.

 I know I was deeply saddened upon hearing the initial story of the shooting, and prayed continuously for both officers immediately after the shooting.
 I kept hoping for a miracle for Officer Timoshenko.
-Then the news of his death came, along with many tears and questions.
-Yet, I didn’t personally know either Timoshenko or Yan.
+Then, the news of his death came, along with many tears and questions.
+Yet, I did not personally know either Timoshenko or Yan.
 For any human, your heart goes out to someone wronged, and especially harmed in a senseless way.

 Thanks to Pennsylvania law enforcement, they were apprehended after fleeing.
 So now the trial comes.
 One of the killers, Ellis is acquitted of murder AND attempted murder, yet was fully present in the car, but received ONLY 15 years for a weapons charge.
 But get this, he was out on the streets after serving time for gang raping a child.

 The trial of another of the killers, Woods, ends in mistrial.
 WTF?!
-Did someone on the jury need the incident spelled out, or was this part of animosity towards NYPD over Sean Bell’s incident?
-We’ll see what happens as the trial restarted this week.
+Did someone on the jury need the incident spelled out, or was this part of animosity towards NYPD over Sean Bell's incident?
+We will see what happens as the trial restarted this week.

-Bostic, the third killer, received life plus 55 years – there is no death penalty in NY State.
-He’s off the streets, but taxpayers have pay to clothe, feed, medicate and more for Bostic until his death.
-His family will get to visit him as much as they’d like, while the Timoshenkos can only visit memories.
-And because Bostic killed a cop, he’ll be a hero in prison.
+Bostic, the third killer, received life plus 55 years - there is no death penalty in NY State. he is off the streets, but taxpayers have pay to clothe, feed, medicate and more for Bostic until his death.
+His family will get to visit him as much as they would like, while the Timoshenkos can only visit memories.
+And because Bostic killed a cop, he will be a hero in prison.